aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/technical-articles/comparison-migration/_index.md

 ---
 title: Comparison and Migration with JavaScript via C++
 linktitle: Comparison and Migration
 type: docs
 weight: 250
 url: /javascript-cpp/comparison-migration/
 description: Explore the differences and consider migration strategies for using Aspose.Cells with JavaScript via C++.
 keywords: Comparison Aspose.Cells JavaScript C++, Migration from .NET to JavaScript via C++
 ---

 ## **Comparison Between .NET and JavaScript via C++**

 When transitioning from Aspose.Cells for .NET to Aspose.Cells for JavaScript via C++, there are certain differences to consider in terms of library structure, syntax, and functionality.
 Below is a comparison to assist you in understanding these differences.

 ### **1. Initialization**
 In .NET, objects are often initialized using constructors.
-In JavaScript via C++, you will typically create instances using the `new` keyword but integrated into JavaScript syntax:
+In JavaScript via C++, you will typically create instances using the `new` keyword, integrated into JavaScript syntax:

 ```html
 <!DOCTYPE html>